Graduate Diploma in Metallurgy

 Entry requirements for Australian and New Zealand students

-You must have a recognised Australian bachelor degree in an engineering or science discipline, excluding extractive metallurgy, or equivalent qualifications.
+You require a bachelor degree in an engineering or science discipline, excluding an Australian extractive metallurgy degree, or equivalent qualifications.
+Some industrial experience is preferred.

 A number of units include an on-campus laboratory requirement in Kalgoorlie.
 You will need to meet all travel and accommodation expenses incurred in meeting this requirement.